Linear Model and Extensions: To model or not to model?

 Moreover, the population OLS coefficient does not depend on the distribution of $x$.
 The above asymptotic inference applies to this model too.

-\citet{freedman1981bootstrapping} distinguished two types of OLS: the {\it regression model} and the {\it correlation model}, as shown in Figure \ref{fig::freedman-classification}.
-The left-hand side represents the regression model, or the restricted mean model \eqref{eq::restricted-mean-model}.
-In the regression model, we first generate $x$ and $\varepsilon$ under some restrictions, for example, $E(\varepsilon\mid x) = 0$, and then generate the outcome based on $y=x^{\T} \beta + \varepsilon$, a linear function of $x$ with error $\varepsilon$.
+\citet{freedman1981bootstrapping} distinguished two types of OLS as shown in Figure \ref{fig::freedman-classification}: \begin{enumerate}[label=(M\arabic*), ref=M\arabic*] \item the {\it regression model}, as shown in left-hand side of Figure \ref{fig::freedman-classification}; \item the {\it correlation model}, as shown in right-hand side of Figure \ref{fig::freedman-classification}. \end{enumerate} In the regression model, we first generate $x$ and $\varepsilon$ under some restrictions, for example, $E(\varepsilon\mid x) = 0$, and then generate the outcome based on $y=x^{\T} \beta + \varepsilon$, a linear function of $x$ with error $\varepsilon$.
 In the correlation model, we start with a pair $(x,y)$, then decompose $y$ into the best linear predictor $x^{\T} \beta $ and the leftover residual $\varepsilon$.
-The latter ensures $E(\varepsilon x) = 0$, but the former requires $E(\varepsilon\mid x) = 0$.
-So the former imposes a stronger assumption since $E(\varepsilon\mid x) = 0$ implies
+Compare the subtle difference between the $\varepsilon$ in the regression model and the correlation model.
+The regression model requires $E(\varepsilon\mid x) = 0$, whereas the correlation model ensures $E(\varepsilon x) = 0$.
+The regression model imposes a stronger assumption because $E(\varepsilon\mid x) = 0$ implies